-The Museums RAP Working Group is made up of a number of staff across a variety of business areas including the Museum's Aboriginal and Torres Strait Islander staff.
-These areas include the Exhibition and Design, HR, Creative Directors, Director Creative and Regional Development, Director Organisational Development, Visitor Services Manager, Regional Managers, Aboriginal Learning & Community Liaison Officer, Policy Officers, Project Officer, Curators, Marketing Manager, Media and Communications Manager and the Senior Aboriginal and Torres Strait Islander Advisor.
+The Museums RAP Working Group is made up of a number of staff across the business including the Museums Aboriginal and Torres Strait Islander staff.
+Areas people work in include the Exhibition and Design, HR, Creative Directors, Director Creative and Regional Development, Director Organisational Development, Visitor Services Manager, Regional Managers, Aboriginal Learning & Community Liaison Officer, Policy Officers, Project Officer, Curators, Marketing Manager, Media and Communications Manager and the Senior Aboriginal and Torres Strait Islander Advisor.

-The Museum of the Great Southern will continue to work with the Albany Heritage Reference Group Aboriginal Corporation, (AHRGAC) which has been working and collaborating with the Museum over a number of years and continues to work on future projects together.
-This includes the delivery of Actions that have been pledged in the Museum's RAP.
+The Museum of the Great Southern will continue to work with the Albany Heritage Reference Group Aboriginal Corporation, (AHRGAC) who have been working and collaborating with the Museum over a number of years and continues to work on future projects together.
+This includes the delivery of Actions that have been pledge in the Museum's RAP.